Lancaster (Forton) Services: Structure

 The tower closed to the public in 1989 due to current fire regulations (there is no means of providing an alternative exit from the restaurant deck in an emergency), and is only used for storage and occasional staff training.
 The tower was built to give views over Morecambe Bay to the west and the Trough of Bowland to the east.
-Recently, Moto has refreshed the services.
-The tower has been painted in a beige colour and one of the passenger lifts has been refurbished.
+In late 2016, Moto refreshed the services and painted the tower in a beige colour whilst also refurbishing one of the passenger lifts.

 The tower was listed Grade II on 15 October 2012.

-The site's eastern edge is the boundary between Wyre district and City of Lancaster district.

-There is a Burger King and Costa Coffee on each side of the service station.
-The services also has a Marks and Spencers Simply Food store and a Greggs.